RishubPatel/RISC-V-OTTER-CPU/README.md

 The processor control system consists of `CU_FSM` and `CU_DCDR`.
 Both began from course-provided starter templates that I completed and extended.

 The interrupt-enabled FSM contains the following states, whose asserted signals are detailed in Figures 6 and 7:
-- initialization: synchronously resets the program counter and interrupt-related CSRs
+- initialization: synchronously resets the program counter
 - fetch: reads the instruction at the current PC
 - execute: decodes and carries out the current instruction
 - writeback: writes loaded memory data into the destination register